 As we got settled and tried some of the food, my dad said in his usual off-handed manner, “We should have stayed for the Palaw.”
 The lounge was fairly large but packed most of the time.
 I looked around and nearly everyone (myself included) was badly sunburned.
 Note: Wear sunscreen.

-United Global First Sydney – San Francisco
+United Global First Class Sydney to San Francisco

 On this flight, I had an aisle seat yet again.
 What I noticed immediately is that this seat had far less storage than the window seat I had on the HNL – NRT flight.
 The window seats have an extra storage compartment next to the armrest by the aisle.
 The aisle seats do not.
 There’s still plenty of space to put your stuff, but this is something worth noting.